hokumski/keycloak-profile-callback/readme.md

 # Keycloak-Profile-Callback

-This is an event listener, posting JSON with userdata after *UPDATE_EMAIL* and *UPDATE_PROFILE* events to configured endpoints.
+This is an event listener, posting JSON with userdata after specific events to configured endpoints.
+- UPDATE_PROFILE
+- DELETE_ACCOUNT
+- CUSTOM_REQUIRED_ACTION
+  - VERIFY_EMAIL_WITH_CODE

 ----